meharbhamrah/CSKeywords/README.md

 - Cloud Service Models: Cloud service models include Infrastructure as a Service (IaaS), which provides basic computing resources; Platform as a Service (PaaS), offering a platform for app development; and Software as a Service (SaaS), delivering software applications over the internet.

 - Hybrid Cloud: A hybrid cloud combines private and public clouds, allowing data and applications to be shared between them for flexibility and control.

+- Load Balancing: Load balancing is like distributing the weight evenly on a scale.
+It ensures that network traffic is spread across multiple servers to improve performance and reliability.

+- CNCF: CNCF is like a club for cloud-native techies.
+It stands for the Cloud Native Computing Foundation and hosts open-source projects for cloud-native applications.

+- HA - High Availability: High Availability means a system that's always ready to work.
+It's like having a backup generator that kicks in if the power goes out, ensuring minimal downtime.

 - IaaS, PaaS, SaaS: IaaS offers virtualized computing resources; PaaS provides a platform for app development; SaaS offers software applications accessible over the internet.

 - Cloud Security: Cloud security involves measures and tools to protect data, applications, and infrastructure in cloud environments from threats and unauthorized access.